Danthesage01/fx-backend/README.md

 A robust TypeScript/Express API for foreign exchange conversion with authentication and audit trail.

+Important Notice: The ExchangeRate API has usage limits for free users.
+Consider upgrading to a paid plan for production use.

 ## Features

 - 🔐 JWT Authentication with secure password hashing